quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part18_7.4.4_Encoding.md

 plt.show()
 ```

-This code iterates over six different values of `w`, calculates the new encoding \(z\) for each step, decodes it using the VAE decoder, and then displays the decoded images in a grid format.
+This code iterates over six different values of `w`, calculates the new encoding $z$ for each step, decodes it using the VAE decoder, and then displays the decoded images in a grid format.

 ---
 #### Concept: Creating Intermediate Images with Different Pairs of Encodings